ClipboardHealth/core-utils/packages/embedex/README.md

 # embedex <!-- omit from toc -->

 Embed shared text and code snippets from source files into destination files.
+For example:

-For example, embed TypeScript examples into TypeDoc comments and your README.
+- Embed TypeScript examples into TypeDoc comments and your README.
+- Embed a Markdown snippet into multiple JSDoc comments.

 `embedex` helps ensure a single source of truth while ensuring sources are up-to-date with the code they are documenting, runnable, linted, tested, and show on hover in IDEs.